-Besides host genotype, Symbiodiniaceae community composition observed herein could also explain differences in bacterial community composition between Red Sea colonies (Littman et al. 2010; Bernasconi et al. 2019).
-While only a small proportion of samples were successfully sequenced, we could identify patterns of Symbiodiniaceae-bacteria co-occurrence that warrant further investigation.
+Besides host genotype, Symbiodiniaceae community composition could also explain differences in bacterial community composition between colonies (Littman et al. 2010; Bernasconi et al. 2019).
+To investigate this aspect, we also characterized the Symbiodiniacea communities of the same polyps (Supplementary Materials and Methods).
+While only a small proportion of samples were successfully sequenced, we noticed emerging patterns of Symbiodiniaceae-bacteria co-occurrence that warrant further investigation (Fig. S5).
 We therefore recommend that future studies characterize a larger number of Galaxea holobionts at multiple locations across the species distribution range to explore links between host-Symbiodiniaceae-bacteria associations.
 This could elucidate the influence of each member on coral holobiont compositions and functioning.

 Core bacterial associates of Galaxea